-Celery root remoulade is a delicious French classic side salad.
+Celery root remoulade is a delicious French classic side salad often served as an appetizer.
 Crunchy and savory, the shredded celery root is coated with a tangy remoulade sauce and fresh parsley.
 It has such a unique taste, and my version is lightened up with greek yogurt, but you wouldn't even know!
 One of my absolute favorite recipes!
 So, SO good!

 Why You'll Love This Recipe

 - If you've never had raw celery root before, this is your sign to try this recipe!
 It has such a unique and amazing taste.
 It's crunchy, so delicious, and it doesn't taste like celery stalks, it's really its own thing.
 Also called celeriac, it's a funny looking round root, you've most likely seen it at the grocery store, without really knowing what you do with it.
 This recipe is my favorite way to enjoy it.
 After one single bite, it brings me right back to France, every time.

 - A French remoulade is a mayonnaise and Dijon mustard based sauce.
 In my version, I do half mayo and half Greek yogurt instead of just mayo for added protein, and to cut back a bit on calories and fat.
 And you wouldn't even know the difference!
 With added Dijon mustard, lemon juice, salt and pepper, the celery root remoulade is perfectly seasoned.

 - Usually enjoyed as a first course, aka appetizer in France, it can be served as a side salad too.
 It would got really well with red meat or pork.
 This is such a fun dish to make for people to try something new!

 How To Make Celery Root Remoulade

 - The very first step is to make the super easy remoulade.
 Mayonnaise, greek yogurt, Dijon mustard, fresh lemon juice, salt and pepper get mixed together.